erikg/WoWStatTracker/WoWStatTracker_Addon/README.md

 - `PLAYER_LOGIN` - Character login

 ### Data Format
-Data is exported in JSON-compatible Lua tables that can be parsed by the Python application.
+Data is exported in JSON-compatible Lua tables that can be parsed by the desktop application.

 ### Performance
 - Minimal memory usage (< 1MB)